-Materials derived from renewable resources, such as plants, animals, or microorganisms, that are intended to have a reduced environment impact compared to traditional materials.
+Materials derived from renewable resources, such as plants, animals, or

 Uses: Packaging, textiles, construction, consumer goods, etc.

 NOT INCLUDED are materials created to interact with biological systems for medical/therapeutic purposes or naturally occurring materials found within living organisms, such as bones, teeth, shells.